ChristalLewis/azure-network-protocols/README.md

 <h2>High-Level Steps</h2>

+- I suggest Youtube/Google network protocols and protocol analyzer for a better understanding.
 - Set up the needed virtual machines (windows computer and ubuntu computer) and use Remote Desktop to connect to the virtual computer with the windows operating system.
-You can follow the tutorial [here](https://github.com/ChristalLewis/vm-remote-desktop)
+You can follow the tutorial [here](https://github.com/ChristalLewis/vm-remote-desktop).

 <h2>Actions and Observations</h2>